 Take a wander around the shops or if you'd like to see some work from local artisits, head to Oxmarket Gallery which is located in a medieval church building.
 Then, enjoy a leisurely brunch before joining an organised tour with Chichester Tour Guides to learn more about the history of the City.
 This easy guided walk takes you through the ages; from Roman Baths to award winning architecture of the 21st century, via medieval streets and the Market Cross, Georgian residences, the Cathedral quadrant and much more.
 Tours start at 11.30am at the Bell Tower (£6 per person and there’s no need to book in advance).

 Once the tour finishes (approx. 1pm) it’s time to head to Chichester’s secret waterway, just a 10 minute walk from the City Centre.
-Chichester Canal links historic Chichester to the sea and is a leisure waterway, and is today navigable as far as Donnington.
+Chichester Canal links historic Chichester to the sea and is a leisure waterway, today it's navigable as far as Donnington.
 75 minute scheduled return boat trips run up to four times daily depending on the time of year (in the afternoon either 1.45pm, 2pm or 3.30pm).
 Take to the water on a boat trip - learn about the canal’s history and see unique views of local wildlife (including herons and kingfishers), the iconic Cathedral and the beautiful Sussex South Downs.

 If you’d rather remain on firm ground, take the gentle four mile walk stretching from the Canal Basin to Chichester Marina.
 The route is flat and takes you through a mixture of open farmland, offering tranquility and fantastic views of wildlife along the way.
 You can even catch a bus straight back to Chichester City Centre if you don’t want to walk the return route (check timetables for more information).